JorthVM/JorthVM/implementation.md

 ### Operant Stack

 Conceptually the operant stack is part of the current frame.
-In JorthVM the Forth stack is used for operants wereas other frame data (local variables, previous frame pointer, etc.) are stored on the heap.
+In JorthVM the Forth stack is used for operants were as other frame data (local variables, previous frame pointer, etc.) are stored on the heap.

 Where is my Stuff?